darius/cant/overview.md

 (I'll need to revisit all this when we make collections immutable.)

-A set is a bag whose nonzero counts are 1.
+A set is a kind of bag whose nonzero counts are 1.
 This is another case of this design prioritizing substitutability over specializing every subtype's interface.

 A list or sequence is a map whose keys are natural numbers.
 (Squeam calls a natural number a 'count', in its ridiculous stamp-out-jargon